Route 7 Widening - Reston Avenue to Jarrett Valley Drive

 **There is currently no funding for right of way or construction.

-Earlier this year, the Route 7 Widening Working Group was established with representatives from communities adjacent to the corridor, VDOT, Fairfax County, district supervisors, and the design team.
+Early in 2012, the Route 7 Widening Working Group was established with representatives from communities adjacent to the corridor, VDOT, Fairfax County, district supervisors, and the design team.
 The group aims to develop a partnering relationship between the community and designers, and gather input to help shape the project’s design.

-Since February 2012, the team has met five times and discussed topics including environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and preliminary storm water management needs.
+Since February 2012, the team has met nine times and discussed topics including environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and preliminary storm water management needs.